 Participating is also one way to keep in touch with Freie Universität Berlin.
 You can further intensify the relationship by making contact with the alumni network.

-Under the auspices of INCHER Kassel (The International Centre for Higher Education Research-Kassel), more than 50 German higher education institutions have been participating in a project titled “Analysis of the Effects of Higher Education Study Program Offerings and Conditions in Germany via Graduate Surveys,” which is funded by the German Federal Ministry of Education and Research (BMBF), for several years.
-As part of this project, INCHER Kassel uses the data supplied by graduates of Freie Universität Berlin and by all other participating higher education institutions to create an anonymous “scientific use file.”
+Under the auspices of ISTAT (former INCHER Kassel), more than 60 German higher education institutions have been participating in a project titled “Analysis of the Effects of Higher Education Study Program Offerings and Conditions in Germany via Graduate Surveys,” which is funded by the German Federal Ministry of Education and Research (BMBF), for several years.
+As part of this project, ISTAT uses the data supplied by graduates of Freie Universität Berlin and by all other participating higher education institutions to create an anonymous “scientific use file.”
 This makes it possible to perform a detailed analysis of how higher education study program conditions and offerings affect graduates’ future activities and professional success, broken down across different institutions.

-If you are an eligible graduate and have an access code, you can access the online survey via the menu item labeled “Access to the Questionnaire” at left, or click here.
+If you are an eligible graduate and have an access code, you can access the online survey via the link send to you per mail.

 When you enter the page, you will be asked to enter your personal access code (PIN) in the appropriate field.
-This PIN has been or will be sent to you by mail.
+This PIN is also in enclosed in the letter send to you.
 Please be sure to pay attention to capitalization of letters.